The Gadget Flow Story – How We Got 7,000 Customers, and over 300,000,000 Visitors [Updated]

 Entrepreneurship at the Age of 21

 Being an entrepreneur at the age of 21 is not easy.
 It requires determination, planning, high self-esteem, and the will to give up many things.
 You can’t have it both ways; to be ahead of the competition, you simply have to work more and do more than your competitors.
 The Gadget Flow team has sacrificed many things to be able to run the company, and they accomplished this at a time when the odds were against them – in the middle of the economic crisis.
 According to Mike, “seeing hundreds of local businesses closing and people protesting for their jobs and rights is quite challenging.
-We were scared with what was happening in Greece but were also determined to build our brand. ” After putting in 18-19 hours a day to get things perfect, “[we] managed to build something that we are passionate about, something we believe in.”
+We were scared of what was happening in Greece but were also determined to build our brand. ” After putting in 18-19 hours a day to get things perfect, “[we] managed to build something that we are passionate about, something we believe in.”

-The Gadget Flow is self-sustained and growing rapidly on a yearly basis aiming to become the top destination to find unique, high-quality gifts for friends, family, and for personal use.
+The Gadget Flow is self-sustained and growing rapidly on a yearly basis aiming to become the top destination to find unique, high-quality gifts for friends, family, and personal use.
 Hundreds of consumer electronic products come out every week, and Gadget Flow is the best way to stay updated with the best of them.

 If we had to put our entire journey in the form of a timeline, we’d say there were many milestones we’ve crossed so far.
 But, we didn’t do it alone.
 Our team has been growing over the years and we believe that every time we hired someone new we got that extra boost to move ahead even faster.
 Here’s a look back at all those milestones we’ve crossed so far.